Law enforcement in Suriname

 There are three major law enforcement/security entities in Suriname.

 Organisations

 Korps Politie Suriname

-The largest force and the most published in the media is the Korps Politie Suriname (KPS).
+The largest force and the most published in the media is the Korps Politie Suriname (KPS), the national police force of the Republic of Suriname.
 This is a traditional police department model and is responsible for all the policing efforts.
 Under the main umbrella of the KPS, there are three branches.